Hezser/Morse-for-Engduino-Arduino/README.md

 # Morse-for-Engduino-Arduino
-A morse code emulator designed for the Engduino/Arduino using buttons and LEDs.
+A morse code emulator designed for the Arduino using buttons and LEDs.
 This was developed as part of a university project.